mbolotis/system_monitoring/README.md

 ![](images_for_README/receiver.png)

-Congratulations, the configurations has been completed and the program is running!
+Congratulations, the configuration has been completed and the program is running!